Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

     # ...
 ]
 ```

-If you run the server, you see this error:
+If you run the server, you will see this error:

 `ImportError: cannot import name 'force_text' from 'django.utils.encoding`

-add this to your settings.py file:
+Add the following to the top of your `settings.py` file:

 ```py
 import django